nsofnetworks/terraform-provider-pfptmeta/README.md

 $ make acc_tests
 ```

-In order to tun unit-tests only run
+In order to run unit-tests only run
 ```shell
 $ make unittest
 ```